ScientificAJ/Celmech/README.md

 # What's New

-You can see the Moons phase
+You can see the Moon's current  phase